Variable Declaration

 var label: string = 42 # Coerced to "42"

-A variable that is declared without an initialiser has the value null.
+An untyped variable that is declared without an initialiser has the value null.
+Typed variables must have initial values:

 Optional type annotations may follow the variable name, separated by a colon.
 When a type hint is present, the assigned value is coerced to that type: